alebondarenko/WSDM-20/README.md

 # Comparative Web Search Questions

+This repository contains the data and code for reproducing results of the paper:

 	@InProceedings{stein:2020a,
 	  author =              {Alexander Bondarenko and Pavel Braslavski and Michael V{\"o}lske and Rami Aly and Maik Fr{\"o}be and Alexander Panchenko and Chris Biemann and Benno Stein and Matthias Hagen}, booktitle =           {13th ACM International Conference on Web Search and Data Mining (WSDM 2020)},